-publicly elected body in opposition.
-The PLA and the Environment Agency both welcome the Scheme.
-Supporters include two former trustees of the TRT, both of whom indicated their support for the Scheme and the design process by which it was developed.
-Two further former trustees have submitted written letters of support for the Scheme.
-The overwhelming message from supporters is clear; they share the Council's desire to see the Twickenham riverside redeveloped now and consider the Scheme to be a successful means of transforming this corner of the town into a flourishing town centre for current and future generations.
+129. The inquiry received written representations from 65 supporters of the Scheme.
+Eleven supporters attended the inquiry in person to speak in support.
+This included long-standing residents of the borough and two ward Councillors,397 who were able to speak on behalf of their constituents to whom they had spoken to about the Scheme.
+There is no publicly elected body in opposition.
+The PLA and the EA both welcome the Scheme.398 Supporters include two former trustees of the TRT, both of whom indicated their support for the Scheme and the design process by which it was developed.399 Two further former trustees have submitted written letters of support for the Scheme.400 The overwhelming message from supporters is clear; they share the Council's desire to see the Twickenham riverside redeveloped now and consider the Scheme to be a successful means of transforming this corner of the town401 into a flourishing town centre for current and future generations.402